StefanoJin/ElaboratoJin/test/lib/googletest/docs/FAQ.md

 If necessary, you can continue to derive test fixtures from a derived fixture.
 Google Test has no limit on how deep the hierarchy can be.

-For a complete example using derived test fixtures, see [sample5](../samples/sample5_unittest.cc).
+For a completed example using derived test fixtures, see [sample5](../samples/sample5_unittest.cc).

 ## My compiler complains "void value not ignored as it ought to be."
 What does this mean? ##